Dynamic Principal Component Analysis in High Dimensions: Dynamic principal component analysis with sparsity

-Note that our proposal can adapt to both common and irregular designs using pooled data.
-More generally, incorporating the estimated mean function by the kernel smoothing, the estimator $\hat{U}(t)$ can be obtained by substituting $S_h(t)$ in (\ref{opt:smoothS}) with
+Note that our proposal readily adapts to both common and irregular designs using pooled data.
+More generally, incorporating the estimated mean function by the kernel smoothing, the estimator $\hat{U}(t)$ can be obtained by substituting $\hat{\Sigma}(t)$ in (\ref{opt:smoothS}) with